gnegri/nix-toolkit/README.md

 [user@hostname pwd_short] <repo_name/branch> $                    [HH:MM:SS]
 ```

-Otherwise, peruse .bashrc and .vimrc for aliases and keybinds provided.

 There are also 2 scripts to interact with Git, which are aliased.
 ```
 gitpull [-z]